KeDIX1414/Pictionary-/README.md

 # Pictionary-
-Pictionary experiment software for Cultural Evolution of Language lab at University of Pennsylvania
+dictionary game for Cultural Evolution of Language lab at University of Pennsylvania